TrudAX/denistrunin-blog/src/draft/xpptools-fileintegdmf/index.md

 ### Incoming messages form

-This table will store the details on each inbound file.
-It displays the original incoming file name and it's status
+This table will store the details for each inbound file.
+It displays the original incoming file name and its status.

 ![Messages form](MessagesForm.png)